-I recently signed on to a two-week tour of northern Italy together with a small group of experienced travelers who brought along a fine sense of appreciation for star quality food and vintage wines.
+I recently signed on to a two-week tour of northern Italy together with a small group of experienced travelers who have a fine sense of appreciation for star quality food and vintage wines.
 The organizer was Laurel Pine Living Luxury, a name that immediately signals the high calibre of the trip’s content.

 Most chefs are pretty capable of cooking pasta, regardless of their cultural or ethnic background.
 I say “most” because there are huge numbers of self-styled professional cooks who suffer from a serious defect whenever they attempt to expedite the process.
 The defect involves the manner in which they set up to serve up pasta dishes to a large crowd, something you yourself have tried to do from time to time no doubt.
 Continue reading “Pasta Crime & Punishment”

 Well here we are in the dead of winter on Maryland’s Eastern Shore (Bishopville MD to be exact) and not finding much to do outdoors thoughts seem to drift ahead toward spring.
 Spring brings flowers, vegetable gardens and of course weeds.
 But in my case the big attraction is springtime food cravings, right alongside summer, fall and winter.
 Continue reading “Springtime Pasta!”